maim-lain/fourelements/book-1/home.md

 <br>
 <br>

 This page links to the other parts of the guide and also has information explaining the game's mechanics.
+Since this project is a work in progress some things will be incomplete and you might see some of my disordered notes in places as I update things.
 Right now the slave route sections of the guide don't link anywhere because I haven't started those yet.&nbsp; (◞‸◟；)

 <br>
 <br>